 Risk management is part of all business operations, and its purpose is to identify, assess, manage and report significant risks.
 The Group’s risk management covers risks associated with individual projects, operational risks and risk of failing to comply with laws and regulations, such as the risks involved in financial reporting.
 Market risks include the effects of economic conditions, trends, customer development, supplier dependence, political decisions and competition.
 Risks also include technological risk and production disturbances as well as the capacity to attract and retain key individuals.
 Financial risks include existing financing, options for future financing and currency- and interest risks.
 Legal risks consist of legislation, regulations, insurance, public authorities and supervisory bodies, as well as disputes and claims for damages.
 Risks that are managed well can lead to opportunities and generate value, while risks that are not dealt with correctly can cause damages and unnecessary costs for the company.
 For this reason, the ability to identify risk factors and manage risks is an important part of the company’s operational activities.

 Sensys Gatso is exposed to financial risks in its international business due to changes in exchange- and interest rates, as well as liquidity, financing and credit risks.
-The Group’s policy for managing financial risks has been defined by the Board and serves as a framework for risk management.
+The Group’s policy for managing financial risks has been defined by the Board of directors and serves as a framework for risk management.

 Currency risk refers to the fluctuations in exchange rates having a negative impact on Group’s income statement, balance sheet and/or cash flow.
 Currency risk arises when future business transactions, or reported assets or liabilities, are expressed in a currency which is not the Group’s functional currency.